KevinMX/support-matrix/LicheePi4A/Armbian/README.md

 ### Logging into the System

-Login to the system via the serial port.
+Logging into the system via the serial port.

 On initial startup, you will be prompted to set up a user and password.

-## Expected Outcome
+## Expected Results

 The system should boot normally and allow login via the onboard serial port.

-## Actual Outcome
+## Actual Results

 The system booted successfully and login via the onboard serial port was also successful.

 ### Boot Information

-Screen recording (From image flashing to system login):
+Screen recording (From flashing image to system login):
 [![asciicast](https://asciinema.org/a/CPXNwT3yJUG4wHDKdWGucbHm9.svg)](https://asciinema.org/a/CPXNwT3yJUG4wHDKdWGucbHm9))

 ```log